I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol3-outputvalist.md

 ## -remarks
 <p>When generating very large output strings, it is possible to reach the limits of the debugger engine or of the operating system.
 For example, some versions of the debugger engine have a 16K character limit for a single output.
 If you find that very large output is getting truncated, you might need to split your output into multiple requests.</p>

-<p>When generating very large output strings, it is possible to reach the limits of the debugger engine or of the operating system.
-For example, some versions of the debugger engine have a 16K character limit for a single output.
-If you find that very large output is getting truncated, you might need to split your output into multiple requests.</p>

 ## -requirements
 <table>
 <tr>